lboekestein/capstone/README.md

 - For the documentation on the data sources used, see [data sources](docs/Data_sources.md).

 - The data used in this project can be found in the [data folder](/data/).

+- For vizualizations of the data used, see [vizualizations](docs/vizualizations.md).

 ## Methods